LindaSchonfeldt/LindaSchonfeldt/README.md

-"Continue to grow, and feel secure in my skills.", "Expand my network and connect with more people in the tech community.", "Balance work, studies, and self-care to maintain well-being.", "Continue hiking with friends on Roslagsleden."
+"Continue to grow, and feel secure in my skills.", "Expand my network and connect with more people in the tech community.", "Balance work, studies, and self-care to maintain well-being.", "Finish hiking Roslagsleden with friends."
 ]

 hobbies: